bradleyschacht/LasVegasWorkshop2025/labs/02 - Data warehouse DDL.md

     EXEC ('CREATE SCHEMA stage')
     ```

 1. Validate that the schema was created by running the cell for **Step 2.1.5** in *The Workshop* notebook.

-Your schema_id may be different.
-This is not a problem, we only need to validate that the *stage* schema is in the result.
+*Note: Your schema_id may be different.
+This is not a problem, we only need to validate that the *stage* schema is in the result.*

     ``` sql
     SELECT * FROM sys.schemas WHERE name = 'stage'